 The vision has been used in the development of this Student Code of Conduct, with the aim of helping shape and build the skills of all our students to be confident, self-disciplined and kind young people.
-Our school staff believe that communication and positive connections with other people are the most valuable skills our communities need now and in the future.

-One Mile State School staff take an educative approach to discipline, that behaviour can be taught and that mistakes are opportunities for everyone to learn.
-Our Student Code of Conduct provides an overview of the school's local policies on use of mobile phones and other technology, removal of student property and the approach to preventing and addressing incidents of bullying.
+One Mile State School is a Positive Behaviour for Learning (PBL) school.
+Staff take an educative approach to discipline, that behaviour can be taught and that mistakes are opportunities for everyone to learn.
+Our Student Code of Conduct provides an overview of the school's policies on use of technology, removal of student property and the approach to preventing and addressing incidents of bullying.
 It also details the steps school staff take to educate students about these policies and how students are explicitly taught the expected behaviours.
 Finally, it details the consequences that may apply when students breach the expected standards of behaviour, including the use of suspension or exclusion.

-I thank the students, teachers, parents and other members of the community for their work in bringing this One Mile State School Student Code of Conduct together over the last six months.
+I thank the students, teachers, parents and other members of the community for their work in bringing this One Mile State School Student Code of Conduct together.